Understand your landing zones and persistence mechanics:

 Be ready for crashes and have a disaster recovery plan:

 We often get little to no warning before a server crashes.
 The most common type of server crash results in a 20000 or 30000 error code (typically referred to as a 30K).
-When a server crash occurs, your ship and any cargo associated with it will not be recoverable when you log back in (unless you were already at a major port).
+When a server crash occurs, your ship and any cargo stored aboard it will not be recoverable when you log back in (unless you were already at a major port).
 However, the longer you play Star Citizen, the more familiar you will get with how servers behave.
-There are occasionally signs of server degredation that may indicate the server is becoming unstable and on it’s way to an inevitable 30K.
+There are occasionally signs of server degradation that may indicate the server is becoming unstable and on it’s way to an inevitable 30K.
 Some examples of this would be:

 - Loss of interaction with usables (doors, kiosks, mobi-glas, etc not working) is a big indicator.